PhilipV01/projektuppgift-devops/README.md

 -----------------------------------------------------------------
 ## Merging from and to *dev*
-When your feature is done and you are ready to incorporate your branch with *dev*:
+When your feature is done and you are ready to incorporate your branch with *dev*, you will merge with *dev* in a particular back and forth order.
+The logic for this is: Whichever way you merge, if it breaks, then you know for sure that it will also break the other way.
+Because of this, we would rather it break in the feature branch, then in the *dev* branch.

 1. Make sure everything is working and nothing broke in the project.
 Update your local *dev* by pulling from the origin to make sure *dev* is up-to-date.
 2. Before you merge into *dev*, first merge *dev* locally into your feature branch and make sure your feature still works and nothing breaks.